superjaru/Transaction-Broadcasting-and-Monitoring-Client/README.md

   - DNE: The transaction does not exist.
 Log the message and end the execution.

     **When you run index.js, it will broadcast the transaction and then continuously monitor its status until it changes from "PENDING", logging the final status to the console.**

+- **Design Decisions, Trade-offs, and Assumptions**

+* Design Decisions

+  - Modular Structure: Utilize TransactionClient module for clear separation of concerns and reusability.
+Using async/await for handling HTTP requests asynchronously.

+* Trade-offs
+  - Dependency on Axios: Rely on Axios for strong HTTP handling, ensuring reliable server communication.
+* Assumptions
+  - Transaction Statuses: Transactions are assumed to have states like CONFIRMED, FAILED, PENDING, and DNE based on standard processing scenarios.